FeatureBaseDB/java-pilosa/README.md

     .setTimeQuantum(TimeQuantum.YEAR_MONTH_DAY)
     .build();

-Frame stargazer = repository.frame("stargazer", options);
+Frame stargazer = repository.frame("stargazer", stargazerOptions);
 ```

 #### Queries

 Once you have database and frame objects created, you can create queries for those.
 Some of the queries work on the columns; corresponding methods are attached to the database.
 Other queries work on rows, with related methods attached to frames.

 For instance, `Bitmap` queries work on rows; use a frame object to create those queries: